 Please note the importance of remaining in character and only contribute to the scenario as per this brief.
-Do not add content because this will detract from the scenario.
+Do not add additional information or details because this will detract from the purpose of the scenario.

 Name

 Nasifah, a 67 year old widow from a Muslim background